- Lost in the SAP marketing of Fiori is how slow the uptake and usage of Fiori has been.

 If you will consider SAP CoPilot which SAP has decided to provide with S4 HANA 17* series with license cost.
 If any customer will start developing there own coPilot with extra features compared to SAP provided coPilot , it will take maximum 15 working days.”

 This is not encouraging, but something else comes out when listening to those with deep expertise in UIs.
-Fiori is not leading technology and has been hugely oversold by SAP as a user interface.
+Fiori is not a leading technology and has been hugely oversold by SAP as a user interface.
 When you hear SAP tell it, they shocked the world with a technology that no one had ever seen and that no other vendor had yet matched.
-However, in speaking with people that don’t work for SAP, at least, no one agrees with that view.
+However, in speaking with people who don’t work for SAP, no one agrees with that view.

 SAP’s Perplexing Fiori Strategy